margaal/margaal-blog/src/pages/index.md

       **Good!!!** I think you will have fun on my website and come back next time.
 Don't forget to follow me on Twitter to receive notifications of any relevant events on my blog.
 Thank you
-    actions:
-      - label: About me
-        url: /about
-        style: button

   - section_id: latest-posts
     type: section_posts
     title: Latest from the Blog